 By coordinating our plans with these utility projects, we avoid having recently resurfaced streets dug up and the longevity of the new pavement surface compromised.
 This is one of the main reasons drivers will see work in the roadway before a pavement overlay job.

 Keep Greeley Moving originally identified 10 heavily-traveled collector and arterial roads needing a complete overlay.

 As the program gained extra funding, officials identified additional sections of road — 28th Street and an additional section of 25th Street — increasing the number of projects and bringing the projected cost to a total of $7,258,443.

-The first four projects were completed in 2016 and 2017 after voters approved the Keep Greeley Moving Tax.
+The first seven projects were completed in 2016, 2017, and 2018 after voters approved the Keep Greeley Moving Tax.

 16th Street: 35th to 47th Avenue

 7th Avenue: 13th to 18th Street — Phase II

 47th Avenue: 10th to 20th Street

 25th Street: 23rd to 17th Avenue